 DC by Train: Amtrak Washington DC Station

 We recommend walking to get around DC, but we are a bit biased.
 DC has a well connected public transportation (WMATA) system and difficult to understand parking regulations.
-For this reason, it’s best to park your car for the day in a garage, at your hotel or even at one of the suburban Metro stations and use public transportation to get around the city.
-Our Washington DC Tourism Guide helps you get around the city, with our without a car.
+For this reason, it is best to park your car for the day in a garage, at your hotel or even at one of the suburban Metro stations and use public transportation to get around the city.

 Use Hop On Hop Off Tours: You can use a Big Bus Tours ticket to get around town via their hop on hop off tours bus!